 Songs by Senescence

 Here you will find songs by Senescence.
 Most are originals composed and interpreted by Senescence.
-Although I make all efforts to produce high quality songs, please consider them as demo songs since they were recorded with limited equipment and funds.
-Besides, I play all instruments and I am responsible for the mixing and mastering of all tracks, even though I am only an amateur musician.
+Although I make an effort to produce quality songs, please consider them as demo songs since they were recorded with limited equipment and funds.
+Besides, I play all instruments and I am responsible for the mixing and mastering of all the tracks, even though I am only an amateur musician.

 All these songs are copyrighted.
 As described elsewhere, they may be freely distributed non-commercially as long as the files are not modified in any way.
 Particularly, please assure that the copyright and authorship information remain visible.
 By downloading any MP3 files from this website you agree to these conditions.

 Just Words (5:19) MP3 plus YouTube (2017)